Consent to Physical Roleplay

-- The Willpower Pool: You may use Willpower to resist any power that is classified as Mental.
+- The Willpower Pool: You may use Willpower to Resist or Shake Off any power that is classified as Mental.
 Willpower refreshes to full daily at sunrise.
 Frenzy can also be overcome with Willpower.

 - Specialty Pools: These are found on specific characters, and are defined in those sections.

 Losing Health - When a character is dealt damage or has their health reduced, this normally refers to Temporary or Current health.
 There are some abilities, rare though they are, that reduce your Maximum health.
 If something reduces Maximum health, there will be a defined condition for removing that reduction.

 A count represents an obvious action which must be performed before an associated effect can occur.
 Unless otherwise specified, a count is interrupted if the target of the count moves out of range, or if the count initiator is attacked and either suffers or resists the attack.
 An effect to which the count initiator is immune does not interrupt the count.
 Most counts must be restarted from the beginning if interrupted.

 Once you have placed an effect on a target you may pay the original cost again to release the effect, or you may wait sixty seconds to release the effect for free.
 If there is no cost, you must wait the full sixty seconds.
 Releasing an effect clears the effect you placed.
 Use the sig call "Release [original sig call]" to clear the effect.